graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 #### String domain

 Comprises only those strings that match (or don't match) one or more Regular expressions.
+If no included or excluded values are specified, a String domain includes all values.

 Regular expressions can only be merged if their inclusion/exclusion matches.